1ukah/steam-stalker/README.md

 # Steam Stalker

 Steam Stalker mirrors the display name and avatar from a public Steam profile onto your own Steam account.
-It is a small Windows-oriented Node.js utility built around `steam-user`, and it depends on Steam behavior that can change without notice.
+It is a small Windows-oriented Node.js utility built around `steam-user`.

 ## Requirements